-With Major Statement by the American Heart Association, the Emerging Field of Pediatric Cardio-Oncology Comes of Age
+With Major Statement by the American Heart Association, Pediatric Cardio-oncology Comes of Age

 Led by the Miller School’s Steven E. Lipshultz, M.D., the American Heart Association has issued a major and unprecedented scientific statement on the life-threatening or quality-of-life reducing cardiovascular problems that the growing number of childhood cancer survivors are destined to face decades after their initial treatment.
 Published online this week in advance of print in Circulation, the official journal of the AHA, the statement underscores the growing recognition of pediatric cardio-oncology as a legitimate and essential specialty of mainstream cardiology.